Because it fizzled out fast, the small war in Ibarapa seemed a trifle. Not at all.

 Aliyu, however, kept emphasizing their anxiety.
 Adeyemo was still firing off quit ultimatums to Fulani communities all over the southwest.
 “We feared because he got support of the obas,” he said.

 Their fear came to pass right the following Sunday, Feb.
-9, at noon— about the time Adeogun had the call at Igangan.
+9, at noon— about the time Adeagbo had the call in Igangan.

 As soon as he ended his call, he announced to those sitting beside him: Eruwa is on fire; another person has been killed.